alephium/www/src/content/homepage.md

   subtitle: What makes Alephium different?
   blockFlowSection:
     title: "Blockflow: sharding on BTC's proven foundations"
     description: Alephium is built on the BlockFlow algorithm which delivers efficient and practical UTXO sharding.
 Inspired by distributed computing models, it combines DAG (Directed Acyclic Graph) and sharding.
-Much more lightweight than other sharding methods, BlockFlow also natively supports single-step cross shard transaction making Alephium user-experience just as convenient as any single chain platform.
+Much more lightweight than other sharding methods, BlockFlow also natively supports single-step cross shard transaction making Alephium user experience just as convenient as any single chain platform.
     cardText: BlockFlow combines DAG and sharding to enable an efficient, secure and verifiable consensus algorithm.